Bertram Scholarship

 The recipient of the scholarship will be entitled to use the term "Bertram Scholar" to indicate the successful awarding of the Bertram scholarship.

-In recognition of the $15,000 award, recipients will be expected to supply an essay describing the nature of their doctoral project (maximum 1,000 words), written in simple, non-technical language suitable for the lay person.
-The essay must be completed by January 31, 2024.
-The essay should highlight how the doctoral research relates to the governance of corporations or other organizations and/or how the research may be relevant to Canadian directors.
+In recognition of the award, recipients will be expected to supply a report describing the nature of their doctoral project (between 8,000-10,000 words, inclusive of footnotes), written in simple, non-technical language suitable for the lay person.
+The report must be completed by May 1, 2027.
+The report should highlight how the doctoral research relates to the governance of corporations or other organizations and/or how the research may be relevant to Canadian directors.

-Additional reasonable research dissemination activities may be required of Bertram Scholars, such as the presentation of research results to the CFGR board or at the Institute of Corporate Director's Annual National Conference or local events, and/or the writing of an article for ICD's Director Journal or other activities as requested by the CFGR board and/or management.
-Reasonable travel expenses in relation to CFGR research dissemination events will be reimbursed.
+Bertram Scholars may be invited by the CFGR Board and/or management to additional research dissemination activities, such as the presentation of research results to other CFGR events and/or the Institute of Corporate Director's Annual National Conference or local events, and/or the writing of an article for ICD's Director Journal or other activities.
+Reasonable travel expenses in relation to additional research dissemination events will be reimbursed.

 Language Preference

-Applicants are encouraged to submit proposals and required attachments in either English or French.
+Applicants can submit proposals and required attachments in either English or French.

 Evaluation Criteria